ditobayu/ditobayu/README.md

 - 👋 Hi, I’m @ditobayu
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Javascript & Java (on Campus)
+- 🌱 I’m currently learning Javascript & Java
 - 💞️ I’m looking to collaborate on Web Developing
 - 📫 How to reach me ...